Now accepting applications. Apply by September 8th, 2019.

 Within the realm of ecological and environmental issues, there is a growing need for effective science communicators who can convey discoveries in compelling ways that both increase the public understanding of science and contribute to dialogue and decision-making around science-informed solutions.
 This fellowship is an opportunity for someone who is excited to make scientific research a more accessible and influential tool in addressing environmental challenges.

-This paid opportunity is open to all currently enrolled UCSB graduate students, with a preference for those enrolled in the Bren School of Environmental Science and Management and stronger preference for those in Bren’s Strategic Environmental Communications focus.
+This paid opportunity is open to all currently enrolled UCSB graduate students, with a preference for those enrolled in the Bren School of Environmental Science and Management and especially those in Bren’s Strategic Environmental Communications focus.

 Through the fellowship, you will: